A Linear Time Algorithm for the Optimal Discrete IRS Beamforming: Simulation Results

 Fig.~\ref{N100K2U1} shows the cumulative distribution of the SNR boost when the number of phase shift choices $K=2$.
 While the proposed algorithm is guaranteed to attain the global optimum, CPP and BCD are both suboptimal.
-Fig.~\ref{N100K3U1} further shows the case with $K=3$.
+Fig.~\ref{N100K3U1} further shows the case of $K=4$.
 CPP and BCD are still suboptimal but the gaps become smaller.
-Moreover, on a typical modern desktop, the proposed algorithm, CPP, and BCD require running time 0.543 sec, 0.553 sec, and 0.567 sec, respectively.

 Actually, the performance of CPP and BCD are sensitive to the choice of channel model.
-For instance, as previously shown in Fig.~\ref{fig:bad_case}, the gap between CPP and the global optimum can be arbitrarily large in some specific scenarios.
-In particular, if provable ultrareliability of transmission is pursued for the system, then the proposed algorithm is a much better choice than the existing methods; more importantly, the new method does not increase the complexity cost.
+For instance, as previously shown in Fig.~\ref{fig:bad_case}, the gap between CPP and the global optimum can be arbitrarily large in certain scenarios.
+In particular, if the provable ultrareliable transmission is of crucial importance, then the proposed algorithm is a much better choice than the existing methods.

+We further consider multiple receivers when $K=2$.
+In addition to the existing receiver at $(0,0,0)$, three more receivers are located at $(0,1,0)$, $(1,0,0)$, and $(1,1,0)$, respectively.
+Assume that a common message is intended to the four receivers, namely the broadcast channel.
+We propose running Algorithm \ref{alg} (or CPP, or BCD) for each receiver and then choose the best $\{\theta_n\}$ to maximize the lowest SNR across the four receivers.
+Thus, the time complexity of this extended Algorithm \ref{alg} is $O(NU)$ where $U$ refers to the number of receivers.
+The resulting cumulative distribution of the lowest SNR by the different methods is displayed in Fig.~\ref{fig:multiuser}.
+Again, the proposed method outperforms all the other methods.
+Note that BCD has quite bad performance in this multi-user case.